About Our Team

 She is also an LGBTQIA+ ally.
 Outside of work she enjoy road trips with her children, photography, crafts, reading and doing jigsaw puzzles.
 Her favourite thing to do however is watching cricket.

-I started off wearing gumboots relief milking on dairy farms then traded in the cows to work with children as an early childhood educator.
-After realising I probably should have more adult interaction I moved into banking giving financial and insurance advice while promoting electronic services came to the conclusion I was making myself and my role redundant so I decided I would give law a go.
-Beginning as a Personal Assistant to four experienced solicitors I was inspired to study to become a Legal Executive.
-I enjoy helping people on their journey to purchase their first home and look forward to growing in my role at Core Legal.
+I started off wearing gumboots, while relief milking on dairy farms.
+I then traded in the cows to work as an early childhood educator.
+After realising I needed more adult interaction I moved my career focus to banking.
+I was giving financial and insurance advice while promoting electronic services, after realising that I was potentially making my role redundant, I decided to change my focus, yet again, and moved to Law.
+Starting as a Personal Assistant to four senior Solicitors, I was inspired to do my Legal Executive Diploma.

 Bronwyn was born, raised and educated in Masterton and worked in the banking industry for 10 years.
 After having children, Bronwyn entered the legal profession and joined Property Law Service in 2007 as a part-time Receptionist/Accounts clerk.
 Over the years, Bronwyn has progressed to full time Personal Assistant to a number of solicitors and is currently PA to Jonathan Tanner and Shannon Norling.